 In addition to the mitigation measures discussed above, state and local agencies and even private businesses have been proactive in protecting air quality throughout the Treasure Valley for several decades.
-In 1999, the Division (now Department) of Environmental Quality published Treasure Valley Air Quality, a regional look at the air pollution issues in Ada and Canyon Counties and a discussion of proactive strategies to control air pollution.
-This was followed in 2003, with "Practical Paths to Clean Air, Governor's Conference on Air Quality in the Treasure Valley."
-Following this, in 2005, then-Governor Dirk Kempthorne signed the "Regional Air Quality Council Act" into law.
+In 1999, the Division (now Department) of Environmental Quality published Treasure Valley Air Quality, a regional look at air pollution issues in Ada and Canyon Counties and a discussion of proactive strategies to control air pollution.
+The Practical Paths to Clean Air Governor's Conference was held in 2003; following this, in 2005, then-Governor Dirk Kempthorne signed the Regional Air Quality Council Act into law.
 The act established the Treasure Valley Air Quality Plan in 2007.